rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 - '(.+)' registers for the '(.+)' event
 - '(.+)' platform responds to '(.+)' (get|set) API(?: with '(.+)')?
 - '(.+)' platform (triggers|does not trigger) '(.\*?)' event(?: with '(.+)')?

-## Background

-FCS supports dynamic firebolt JS objects to be used across multiple examples in a scenario outline.
-This is applicable for test cases where we can validate setter response, getter response, event response etc using a single JS object.
-More details outline below.

 ## Firebolt object